northbynorthwestern/magazine-2015-fall/README.md

 ## North by Northwestern's 2015 Fall Magazine

 This is the repository for North by Northwestern's 2015 fall magazine.
-This repo, unfortunotely, does not include the full git history for the project, but instead the final versions of each story.
+This repo, unfortunately, does not include the full git history for the project, but instead the final versions of each story.

 #### Deploying
 To deploy your project to Amazon S3, you'll need to add a profile to your ~/.aws/config.
 It should look something like this: